phillippitts/speakToMack/docs/IMPLEMENTATION_PLAN.md

 ## Success Criteria

 ### MVP Complete (Gate 1: After Phase 5)
-- [ ] All 28 MVP tasks completed with passing tests (optimized from original 25, increased from initial 19)
+- [ ] All 27 MVP tasks completed with passing tests (streamlined from 28, optimized from original 25, increased from initial 19)
 - [ ] Can transcribe 5-sentence speech accurately with both Vosk and Whisper
 - [ ] Dual-engine reconciliation produces coherent output
 - [ ] Hotkey triggers reliably in 5 different apps